Best Ergonomic Keyboards for 2026

 The Good

-• Split ergonomic design supports wrist recovery
+- Split ergonomic design aids wrist injury recovery

-• Programmable keys offer customization for developers
+- Programmable keys for customization

 Matias Programmable Ergo Pro Keyboard